 This article will show you the basics of using the Reduce File Size tool in Bluebeam Revu.
 The following examples are from Bluebeam Revu 2019, but the process is the same within all versions of Revu.

 Within Revu, open up the desired document.
 Remember, you can only use this tool on raster content; it will have no effect on vector content.
 From the Document menu, select Reduce File Size.

 A dialogue box will open with the options available for your file size reduction.
 Revu comes preloaded with several preset settings designed to balance document quality with compression.
 You can switch through these options using the slider bar.

 If you want more control over the reduction settings, you can also create a custom setting by selecting Custom Preset > Edit.

 A window will open where you can adjust the compression settings for the PDF’s images, fonts, and metadata.
 It may be useful to look at the colored bar at the bottom of this box to see what types of data are taking up space in your PDF.
 Down here, you can also keep track of the current file size and the estimated reduction.

 Press OK to exit this dialogue box, then Save once you are ready to run the Reduce File Size tool.
-A dialogue box will appear to ask you if you would like to Overwrite the previous document.
-It is recommended to select “No” here so that you still have your original document if you need to make any additional changes.
-If you do select No, you will be prompted to name and save your new document before Reduce File Size is run.
+A dialogue box will appear, asking if you would like to Overwrite the previous document.
+I recommend selecting “No.” This will allow you to keep your original document if you need to make additional changes.
+If you select No, you will need to name and save your new document before running Reduce File Size.